cananda/apps/jira/README.md

 It is advised that nginx server runs on the same host as Jira and is _dedicated_ for Jira application only.

-As of this writing, it is tested on the following at their default locations,
+At the time of this writing, it is tested on the following at their default locations,

 * nginx 1.4.7
 * jira 6.3